eshikafe/ar-ngc/README.md

 Please feel free to contribute via a pull request or [Issues](https://github.com/eshikafe/ngc/issues)

 Support required:
-- Documentation of design specifications for each VNF
+- Design specification for each VNF.
-- Design and implementation of a robust and scalable Service-Based Architecture preferably a microservice architecture.
-- VNF implementation in Golang/Erlang/Rust
+- VNF implementation in Golang/Erlang/Rust.